elijahgreenstein/okura/README.md

 #### Build and Install

 Install each dependency into `~/.okura/local`.
-Use the `--prefix` option when configuring each installation to specify this nonstandard location.
+Use the `--prefix` option when configuring each build to specify this nonstandard location.

 LibYAML: